ShiJbey/neighborly/README.md

 ## Notes

+### To-Do

+- [ ] Add functions for selecting what kind of business/place to add to the town.
+The CityPlanner class is responsible for adding new residents and businesses to the town.
+- [ ] Parameters and functions for determining the relative population breakdown for character archetypes.
+- [ ]

 ### Non-Deterministic Behavior

 The goal of having a seeded pseudo random simulation is so that users experience deterministic behavior when using the